Niclokt/pgfm-batch2/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-###Bugs:
+### Bugs:

+`You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.  `

+#### Bug #1 - Edit Button functionality

 -   The edit button only works if you click on the edit button in the first video card.
 Afterwhich the edit button will work for the rest of the videos.

+#### Bug #2 - Delete button

+-   Only works occasionally

+### Webpage Responsivity:

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+`In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.`

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+-   At the moment it only works well on a laptop
+-   More improvements can be made while viewing from a small screen or mobile device.

 ## Credits